This post was originally published on November 6, 2019, and updated most recently on September 14, 2020.

 The extra breathing space gives employees the freedom to experiment, which can help with innovation and creativity.
 It can also give people a high level of job satisfaction, especially those who enjoy autonomy.

-The lack of managerial control can be a double-edged sword: unsupervised staff could lead to lower productivity and a lack of direction.
-To make this work, your employees need to be highly skilled, organized enough to manage their own time, and self-motivated enough to see the job through to completion.
+Unsupervised staff could lead to lower productivity and a lack of direction.
+To make this work, your employees need to be highly skilled, organized, and self-motivated enough to see the job through to completion.
 It’s also not the best choice for risky or deadline-critical projects where you might hear about problems until it’s too late.